 Significant rating changes

-Figures 6 and 7 show how discounts and premiums moved over the course of the quarter.
+The tables below show how premiums and discounts have moved over the course of the quarter.

 Major corporate activity